CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/DHCP-Relays.md

        CGroup: /system.slice/dhcrelay6.service
                └─6152 /usr/sbin/dhcrelay -6 --nl -d -q -l vlan1 -u 2001:db8:100::2 swp51 -u 2001:db8:100::2 swp52

-## <span id="src-83630366758_DHCPRelays-multiple" class="confluence-anchor-link"></span><span>Configure Multiple DHCP Relays</span>
+## <span id="src-8363036_DHCPRelays-multiple" class="confluence-anchor-link"></span><span>Configure Multiple DHCP Relays</span>

-Cumulus Linux supports multiple DHCP relay daemons on a switch to enable relaying of packets from different bridges to different upstream interfaces.
+Cumulus Linux supports multiple DHCP relay daemons on a switch to enable relaying of packets from different bridges to different upstreams.

 To configure multiple DHCP relay daemons on a switch:

 1. As the sudo user, open the `/etc/vrf/systemd.conf` file in a text editor and remove `dhcrelay`.

-2. TRun the following command to reload the `systemd` files, run the following command:
+2. To reload the `systemd` files, run the following command:
-:

         cumulus@switch:~$ sudo systemctl daemon-reload

-3. Create a configuration file in the `/etc/default` using the following format for each directory for each
+3. Create a config file in `/etc/default` using the following format for each dhcrelay: `isc-dhcp-relay-<dhcp-name>`.
+An example file is shown below:
-    DHCP relay daemon.
-Use the naming scheme `isc-dhcp-relay:-<dhcp-name>` for IPv4 or
-    `isc-dhcp-relay6-<dhcp-name>` for IPv6.
-An example file is configuration
-    file for IPv4 is shown below:

-        # Defaults for isc-dhcp-relay initscript
-        # sourced by /etc/init.d/isc-dhcp-relay
+        # Defaults for isc-dhcp-relay initscript# sourced by /etc/init.d/isc-dhcp-relay
         # installed at /etc/default/isc-dhcp-relay by the maintainer scripts
         #
         # This is a POSIX shell fragment
         #
         # What servers should the DHCP relay forward requests to?
         SERVERS="102.0.0.2"
         # On what interfaces should the DHCP relay (dhrelay) serve DHCP requests?